 With the goals of understanding the history, research, and practical application of creativity studies, students will examine where creativity comes from, what encourages it, and how it can be applied to practical, everyday circumstances.
-Guided by faculty mentors, students will develop goals based on their personal objectives.
-Students will learn how to:
+Guided by Saybrook faculty mentors, students will develop goals based on their personal Creativity Studies objectives.
+Students in this Ph.D. program will learn how to:

 - Understand, critically analyze, and conduct psychological research

 - Bring innovation and creativity into research, work, and personal choices

 - Combine critical and empathic realization and expansion of consciousness